 "Of course I'm crying," I said frankly, "I've been crying for months.
 In fact I've pretty much been crying ever since my boyfriend said 'oh and this is my brother Mac' and I thought I was having a heart attack."

 I'd had 11 blissful Mac free months with Davey as I'd met him about a month after his older brother left the country for a year long travelling expedition.
-Sure I'd seen that photo in the hallway and thought that he was pretty hot, but it was nothing compared to being hit with the sledgehammer of desire when I'd seen him in the flesh for the first time three months or so ago.
+Sure, I'd seen that photo in the hallway and thought that he was pretty hot, but it was nothing compared to being hit with the sledgehammer of desire when I'd seen him in the flesh for the first time three months or so ago.

 "And so now I have these days, "I continued, "where I wish that you'd never come back, that I'd never met you so I wouldn't feel as if I was cheating on my boyfriend every time I look at you.
 But then I try to think of not meeting you and somehow that seems so much worse."

 I guess I'd always bought into those corny lines about there only being one person in the world who is meant for you and that you could only ever have that deep feeling for them.
-Now, of course, I saw that that was absolute rubbish!
+Now, of course, I saw that that was absolute rubbish.

 The heart isn't your email inbox, it doesn't get too full and receive nasty messages from the administrator, which in this case would be the brain I guess, saying that you'd reached your limit and you wouldn't be able to love anyone else until you deleted some old loves.
-Therefore it was entirely possible to love two people at once…which is what I think I was probably doing.
+It was entirely possible to love two people at once…which is what I think I was doing.

-"I thought I was safe," I tried to explain to Mac, "I thought because I loved Davey there was no way I could get in too deep with you.
+"I thought I was safe," I tried to explain to Mac.
+"I thought, because I loved Davey, there was no way I could get in too deep with you.
 I thought, in fact, that I was invincible.
 Which is why this has gone on for so long and why what happened on my birthday happened."

 "You thinking you were invincible had nothing to do with that."
-He spoke forcefully although his body had gone very still with tension, "I was the one who kissed you.
+He spoke forcefully although his body had gone very still with tension.
+"I was the one who kissed you.
 I was the one who grabbed you and dragged you out of your own damn party and I was the one who kept you pinned against that wall until Davey came looking for you.
 Me not you."

 Memories of that night came flooding back, my frustration with Davey, my longing for Mac and, most specifically, that moment when our eyes had met across the room and I knew that something was finally going to happen.